cakephp/docs/en/development/testing.rst

     idea to use the ``--stderr`` option.
 This will fix issues with tests failing because of headers_sent warnings.

+You can also run ``testsuite`` shell in the project root directory.
+This shows you a full list of all the tests that you currently have.
+You can then freely choose what test(s) to run.

+	# Run testsuite in project root directory for application folder called app
+	lib/Cake/Console/cake testsuite app

+	# Run testsuite in project root directory for application folder called myapp
+	lib/Cake/Console/cake testsuite -app myapp app

 Filtering test cases
 ~~~~~~~~~~~~~~~~~~~~